strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     <TabItem value="OWN-REPO" label="Own existing repo & Strapi project">

-    4.a. (optional) Click on the **Switch git provider** button to import your project from another provider.
-You will then be asked to choose a provider: either GitHub (default) or GitLab.

-    4.b.
-Click on the **Connect git repositories** button.
+    4.a. (optional) If you are creating a project for the first time, you may first have to select a git provider: either GitHub or GitLab.
+If you already created a project with one git provider, you can afterward create another project using another provider by clicking on the **Switch git provider** button and selecting either GitHub or GitLab.

     :::tip
-    Connect the GitHub account and/or organizations that own the repository or repositories you want to deploy.
+    Connect the GitHub or GitLab account and/or organizations that own the repository or repositories you want to deploy.
 This can be different from the account that owns the Strapi Cloud account.
     :::

-    4.c.
+    4.b.
 If you have already given Strapi Cloud access to all repositories of your GitHub or GitLab account, go directly to the next step.
 If not, you will be redirected to a modal where you will have to allow Strapi Cloud permission to access some or all your repositories on GitHub/GitLab (more information in the [GitHub](https://docs.github.com/en/apps/overview) and GitLab documentations).

-    4.d.
+    4.c.
 Back in the project creation interface, select your *Account* and a *Repository*.

     <ThemedImage
     alt="Selecting git account and repository"